 Vous devez vous inscrire ou vous connecter

-Vous devez être connecté pour aimer ou suivre.
+Vous devez être connecté pour suivre.
 Veuillez vous inscrire ou vous connecter pour continuer.

 Merci, votre message a été envoyé au membre.